404Setup/MongoBan/README.md

 - Velocity: 3.3.0+
 - BungeeCord: 1.18.2+

-## Disclaimer
+## Usage Agreement

-MongoBan is a plugin designed to provide advanced banning capabilities for Minecraft server software such as Spigot, BungeeCord, and Velocity.
-It uses MongoDB solely as a storage database and has no affiliation with MongoDB or MongoDB, Inc. MongoDB® is a registered trademark of MongoDB, Inc.
+MongoBan is a plugin designed to provide advanced banning capabilities for Minecraft server software, including Spigot, BungeeCord, and Velocity.

+It utilizes MongoDB solely as a storage database and has no affiliation with MongoDB or MongoDB, Inc. MongoDB® is a registered trademark of MongoDB, Inc.

+### License and Usage

-MongoBan is open-source and freely distributed under all circumstances, with no paid support available.
+MongoBan is open-source software distributed under the Apache 2.0 License.
+It is free to use under all circumstances, and no paid support is provided.
-If you wish to support us, you can report issues on GitHub Issues, download MongoBan via Modrinth, or subscribe to us on Patreon (this comes with no additional benefits).

-The functionality of MongoBan is limited to assisting users in managing database-related content in lawful use cases.
-Any data operations, management actions, or illegal uses resulting from this software are the sole responsibility of the user.
-The developers of this software are not liable for any direct or indirect damages caused by the use of MongoBan.

-By using this software, you agree to the above terms.
-If you have any questions about MongoBan or its features, please contact the developers for more information.
+By using MongoBan, you agree to comply with the Apache 2.0 License as well as the following additional terms:

+**Attribution:** When redistributing MongoBan, you must give appropriate credit to the original creators.
+Misrepresenting yourself as the original creator is prohibited.

+**Monetization:** If you wish to monetize MongoBan, you must:

+- Fork the project and create a derivative work with unique features and functionalities.

+- Avoid selling unmodified or minimally modified versions of MongoBan.

+- Refrain from profiting off server bundles preloaded with MongoBan.

+- Comply fully with the Apache 2.0 License in any derivative or commercial use.

+### Disclaimer

+MongoBan is intended solely for lawful purposes, assisting users in managing database-related content.

+The developers are not responsible for any misuse of the software, including but not limited to illegal activities, unauthorized data operations, or any consequences arising from such actions.

+Users assume full responsibility for any risks or damages incurred through the use of MongoBan.

+By downloading, using, or redistributing MongoBan, you acknowledge that you have read, understood, and agreed to the terms outlined in this disclaimer.

+### Support and Contributions

+If you would like to support the MongoBan project, consider the following:

+- Reporting issues on our GitHub repository.

+- Downloading MongoBan via Modrinth.

+- Subscribing to our Patreon (subscriptions provide no additional benefits).

+For further questions or clarifications, please contact the developers through the official support channels.